ZENCOLOR® CONNECT DESKTOP

 ZCC® SWATCH LIBRARY

 What is the ZCC® Swatch Library?

-The ZCC® Swatch Library consists of a normalized and expandable range of over 7,500 of the most popular colors used by industry professionals, each represented by a simple 4-digit code.
+The ZCC® Swatch Library consists of a normalized and expandable range of over 7,500 of the most popular colors used by industry professionals, each represented by a simple 5-digit code.
 The ZCC® reference provides a standardized HEX and RGB equivalent.

 Does zenColor® Connect contain the complete ZCC® Swatch Library?